-Equilfax, Yahoo and Target what do they all have in common?
+Equilfax, Yahoo and fast food provider, Sonic, what do they all have in common?
 They all recently suffered a massive security breach that has compromised private information of thousands, if not millions, of their customers, employees and vendors.
 These breaches, along with all the others that came before, are just further proof that hackers are successfully launching larger scale attacks, seeing little resistance, infiltrating and extracting more data and going undiscovered for longer periods of time.
 All of these breaches have resulted in over 2 billion records being compromised by data breaches in the first half of 2017 alone.
 That is up nearly 165% from the records compromised in the final six months of last year.
 What is even more troubling about these figures is that these are figures only represent the breaches reported publicly, one can only imagine how much larger these numbers would be if every breach was made public.

 Globally, data breaches and the amount of records compromised continue to grow at an exponential level.
 These breaches also are not industry specific, every industry is at risk of a data breach.
 The recent trends are only proving that hackers are getting smarter, stealthier and riskier going in big on their attacks.
 Here is some data that proves these trends: